Our Ultimate Guide to Primitive Country Decor can help you create a welcoming and stylish primitive country themed home!

 Country Candles and Lights

-Sheep are a popular symbol of the primitive country decor, especially on painted wood boards.
+Sheep are an often used symbol of the primitive country decor, especially on painted wood boards.

 Willow Trees